 Dex & Annabelle

-Blackmailed into jilting Dex and forced into an abusive marriage, Annabelle never thought she’d escape the hell of the last five years.
+Blackmailed into jilting Dex and forced into an abusive marriage, Annabelle never thought she’d escape the hell of the last few years.
 But her husband died a month ago and she’s finally free.
-Except she isn’t.
-Someone claims that Eric stole a fortune—and they want it back.
-If she doesn’t return it within twenty-four hours, she’ll be dead—and so will her young daughter.
-With time running out, Annabelle has no one to turn to.
-No one except Dex.

 Read an Excerpt